-- a) Develop and adopt a planning framework and zoning for the Clackamas Regional Center recognizing that this area is within the area subject to the Milwaukie Urban Growth Management Agreement and will eventually be annexed to the city. - b) Protect the 3-Creeks Natural Area, including the adjacent riparian areas and tributaries.
+- a) Develop and adopt a planning framework and zoning for the Clackamas Regional Center recognizing that this area is within the area subject to the Milwaukie Urban Growth Management Agreement and will eventually be annexed to the city.
+(See page 164 for a map) - b) Protect the 3-Creeks Natural Area, including the adjacent riparian areas and tributaries.